RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 The **supporting functions** are intended to be used in (currently) 2 Julia projects (also under development), ROSStanPluto.jl and ROSTuringPluto.jl.

-Fuctions included in RegressionAndOtherStories.jl are listed in the `function_summary` DataFrame and come with online docs.
+Fuctions included in RegressionAndOtherStories.jl are listed in the `ros_functions` DataFrame.

 All **data files** are in `.csv` format and located in the `data` directory.